Authey/Auto-BMC/README.md

 + Click button `Verify` to start verification.
 + Check the verification progress in the bottom text box.
 + The results can be viewed in the output file.
++ Verification for main program needs to be performed manually.

 ## Improvements
 + Program level verification support.